Exergetic Port-Hamiltonian Systems Modeling Language: Primitive systems

-This describes a generalized gyrator that couples the two hydraulic energy domains at the front and the back side of a piston with a kinetic energy domain corresponding to the piston's moving mass. \end{example}
+defines a Dirac structure $\cD_\text{hkc} \subset \cP_{I_\text{hkc}}$.
+This describes a generalized gyrator that couples the two hydraulic energy domains at the front and the back side of a piston with the kinetic energy domain of the piston's moving mass. \end{example}

-A reversible component is defined by a Dirac structure which satisfies two extra properties ensuring thermodynamic consistency.
+A reversible component is defined by a Dirac structure that satisfies two additional conditions ensuring thermodynamic consistency.

-\begin{definition} A \textbf{reversible component} $(I, \, \cD)$ is given by an interface $I$ and a Dirac structure $\cD \subset \cP_I$ such that all quantities of the reference environment are conserved and the time-reversal invariance property holds.
-The first condition requires that
+\begin{definition} A \textbf{reversible component} $(I, \, \cD)$ is given by an interface $I$ and a Dirac structure $\cD \subset \cP_I$ such that all quantities present in the reference environment (in particular entropy) are conserved and the time-reversal invariance property holds.
+The first condition requires that $\forall \, p_R \in I_R$ and $\forall \, x \in \cX_I \, \colon$

 The time-reversal invariance property holds if $\forall \, x \in \cX_I \, \colon$

 Here, we use abstract index notation without implied summation.
 Indices $i$ and $j$ range over the power ports associated with $\cX_1$ and $k$ ranges over the power ports associated with $\cX_2$.
 The state variable is accordingly split as $x = (x_p, \, x_s) = ((x_1, \, x_2), \, x_s)$ and $\mathrm{P}$ yields the parity of the respective quantity with $\mathrm{P}(\mathrm{const.}) = +1$. \end{definition}